www.NAFTracks.com

 Jim OshinskyJim Oshinsky

-Jim's bass playing will appear on Jam Tracks in F# Minor, Jam Tracks in G Minor, and Jam Tracks in C Minor.
+Jim's bass playing appears on Jam Tracks in F# Minor, Jam Tracks in G Minor, and Jam Tracks in E Minor.
 His resonator guitar will appear in Jam Tracks in D Minor.

 This photo of Jim was taken during the recording session for Native Flute Tracks.